Healthy Protein Flapjacks (Vegan)

 Ingredients

-• 3 tbsp seed mixture (flax seeds, sunflower seeds, and sesame seeds)
+• 3 tablespoon seed mixture flax seeds, sunflower seeds, and sesame seeds

 1. Pre-heat your oven to 180°C and line a 7 x 7-inch baking tin with baking paper.

-2. Combine your rolled oats and pea protein powder in a large mixing bowl.
+2. Combine your rolled oats, cinnamon, and protein powder in a large mixing bowl.

-3. Add the peanut butter, maple syrup, vanilla essence, and plant-based milk.
+3. Add the peanut butter, maple syrup, and plant-based milk.
 Combine everything and ensure there are no dry sections left in the mixture.

 4. Tip the flapjack mixture into your baking tin and use your wooden spoon to press the flapjack firmly into the tin and ensure it's even across the tin.